mbabynames search ✿

 Ocean Theodore

-Ocean, meaning "noble and strong", pairs with Theodore, meaning "gift of God".
+Ocean, meaning "the sea", pairs with Theodore, meaning "gift of God".
 The meanings point in complementary directions.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Ocean Beatrice